Floorp-Projects/Floorp/mobile/android/android-components/components/service/glean/docs/metrics/adding-new-metrics.md

 Event timestamps use a system timer that is guaranteed to be monotonic only within a particular boot of the device.
-Therefore, if there are any unsent recorded events on disk when the application starts, any pings containing those events are sent immediately, so that glean can start over using a new timer and events based on different timers are never sent within the same ping.
+Therefore, if there are any unsent recorded events on disk when the application starts, any pings containing those events are sent immediately, so that Glean can start over using a new timer and events based on different timers are never sent within the same ping.

 ## Booleans